European Structural and Investment Funds (ESIF)

 Heart of the South West European Structural and Investment Funds (ESIF) Allocation

 Local Enterprise Partnership areas have each received a notional formula-based allocation from the 2014-2020 ESIF Growth Programme for England.
 The Heart of the South West notional allocation totals €139,010,786.
-The Sterling value of the allocation is calculated using exchange rates provided by Government.
-At the current time (2 October 2017), this is 0.78 for ERDF and ESF and 0.8 for EAFRD.
-This gives a total Sterling notional ESIF allocation for the Heart of the South West of £108,830,047.
+The Sterling value of the allocation is calculated using exchange rates provided by Managing Authorities – the Ministry for Housing, Communities and Local Government (MHCLG) for ERDF; the Department for Work and Pensions for ESF; and the Department for the Environment, Food and Rural Affairs (Defra) for EAFRD.
+At the current time the total Sterling notional ESIF allocation for the Heart of the South West is £122,019,238.

 Information and Support for Applicants